myHuTao-qwq/HutaoFisher/README.md

 Before starting the fisher, you should manually walk to the fishing place, select a fishing rod and enter fishing in the game.

-Press Alt+A to enter fishing and Alt+X to exit fishing.
+Press Alt+V to start fishing and Alt+X to exit fishing.

 The beeps are in order of scale: